Sourcing / Pricing

 Peptide pricing varies an order of magnitude across suppliers.
 This guide explains the synthesis-cost floor, why imported-vs-domestic doesn't simplify down to one number, and how to compare on a per-mg basis without getting fooled.

 If you've shopped Canadian research-peptide suppliers, you've seen vials of the same compound advertised at wildly different prices.
 A 10 mg vial of BPC-157 might cost $30 at one site, $50 at another, and $80 at a third.
-Some of that range is real (synthesis quality, verification depth, retain practice), some is currency arbitrage, and some of it isn't real at all — it's a vial that won't ship, or won't match its COA.
+Some of that range is real (synthesis quality, verification depth, retain practice), some is currency arbitrage, and some of it isn't real at all.
+It's a vial that won't ship, or won't match its COA.
 This guide is about how to compare on a per-mg basis without falling for the lowest sticker price.

 What actually drives peptide cost